raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 ## Portals (auto-posted on startup)

 - **Coach Roster Portal** (channel `CHANNEL_ROSTER_PORTAL_ID`): embed with buttons to open the roster dashboard (create/add/remove/view/submit) and to show the coach help guide.
 Responses are ephemeral.
-- **Admin Control Panel** (channel `CHANNEL_ADMIN_PORTAL_ID`): embed with buttons for Bot Controls, Tournaments, Coaches, Rosters, Players, DB/Analytics.
+- **Admin/Staff Control Panel** (channel `CHANNEL_STAFF_PORTAL_ID`): embed with buttons for Bot Controls, Tournaments, Coaches, Rosters, Players, DB/Analytics.
 Each button opens an ephemeral embed and action buttons (e.g., test-mode toggle, health check, roster unlock guidance).
 The bot deletes the previous portal embed before posting a new one.

 ## Commands (still available)